echorashmi/cs50c/speller/README.md

 Next Action:
-1. Resume reading spec from "texts/" onwards on page 3/7.
+1. Start on the load function.

 Tasklist:
 1. dictionary.c line 15 - change n to update the of buckets in hash table